TATOAO/window_chatter/lua/WindowChatter/prompt_for_selector.md

 3. The visual selection sets have an order.

-Thirdly, implement the following methods:
+Finally, implement the following methods:
 1. create a visual selection set.
 2. records a visual selection positions into a "set"
 3. save the visual selections sets into a place that enables the "records" to be stored (will not be lost when exits Neovim)